-The Biodiversity Management Plan is a part of the Project EMS.
-The Plan is developed and implemented with consideration of other relevant plans within the EMS, the Field Development Protocol and the relevant Field Development Plan.
-The current Phase Field Development Plan is prepared concurrently with relevant phase-specific updates to this Plan as required.
+The BMP is a part of the Project EMS.
+The Plan is developed and implemented with consideration of other relevant plans within the EMS, the Field Development Protocol and the relevant FDP.
+The current Phase FDP is prepared concurrently with relevant phase-specific updates to this Plan as required.
 This approach will be maintained throughout the life of the Project to ensure adaptive management principles are applied.
-The BMP has been prepared to integrate with the Rehabilitation Management Plan.
-A flow chart with an overview of the interaction between the EMS, the management plans, the Field Development Protocol and the Field Development Plan is provided previously in Figure 1.1).
+The BMP has been prepared to integrate with the RMP.
+A flow chart with an overview of the interaction between the EMS, the management plans, the Field Development Protocol and the FDP is provided previously in Figure 1.1.

-2 AS 4282: 1997 Control of the obtrusive effects of outdoor lighting has been superseded by AS 4282: 2019 Control of the obtrusive effects of outdoor lighting.
+&lt;sup>2 AS 4282: 1997 Control of the obtrusive effects of outdoor lighting has been superseded by AS 4282: 2019 Control of the obtrusive effects of outdoor lighting.

-3 The Noxious Weeds Act 1993 (NSW) has been repealed, and replaced by the Biosecurity Act 2015 (NSW).
+&lt;sup>3 The Noxious Weeds Act 1993 (NSW) has been repealed, and replaced by the Biosecurity Act 2015 (NSW).